 Given this common release mechanism and accessibility, a consistent sampling strategy for these PRLs is important.
 In this case, the focus would be on low-lying pervious areas adjacent to paved areas, or any storm-water/surface water features in the area.
 Eight different general CSM categories have been developed based on the type of PRL/release mechanism.
-The different CSM categories, PRL types, and general sampling approach are provided in Table 4.
-Note that not all of these CSM categories or PRL types are located at Gabreski ANGB.
+The different CSM categories, PRL types, and general sampling approach are provided in Table 3.

-CSM Category PRL Type General Sampling Approach PRL Type Influence on CSM and Other General Comments 1 Current Buildings including Hangars with AFFF Fire Suppression Systems and Fire Stations Near surface soil samples important because release would have been to the surface Groundwater impacts more likely as a result of surface water runoff 2 Former Building Footprints including Hangars and Fire Stations 3 soil borings and 1 Near surface soil samples important because release would have been to the surface Groundwater impacts more likely as a result of surface water runoff 3 Open Impervious Surfaces - including Ramps, Aprons, Paved Fire Training Areas, and Paved Nozzle Testing Areas downgradient well per PRL except for large PRLs such as aprons and sludge drying beds where due to their large size, up to 6 soil borings and 3 downgradient wells are proposed.
-Near surface soil samples important because release would have been to the surface Groundwater impacts more likely as a result of surface water runoff 4 Open Pervious Surfaces - including Grassy Fire Training Areas, Grassy Nozzle Testing Areas, Dry Detention Basins, and Dry Storm- water Drainage Basins Near surface soil samples important because release would have been to the surface Groundwater impacts more likely as a result of surface water runoff
+CSM Category PRL Type General Sampling Approach PRL Type Influence on CSM 1 Current Buildings including Hangars with AFFF Fire Suppression Systems and Fire Stations Good accessibility -sample can be collected within release area Near surface soil samples important because release would have been to the surface Groundwater impacts more likely as a result of surface water runoff 2 Former Building Footprints including Hangars and Fire Stations 3 soil borings and 1 downgradient well per PRL except for large PRLs such as aprons and sludge drying beds where due to their large size, up to 6 soil borings and 3 downgradient wells are proposed.
+Good accessibility - sample can be collected within release area Near surface soil samples important because release would have been to the surface Groundwater impacts more likely as a result of surface water runoff 3 Open Impervious Surfaces - including Ramps, Aprons, Paved Fire Training Areas, Good accessibility - best sample along down slope edges of impervious surface Near surface soil samples important because release would have been to the surface Groundwater impacts more likely as a result of surface water runoff

-Table 4.
+Table 3.
 General Sampling Approach by PRL CSM Category

-CSM Category PRL Type General Sampling Approach PRL Type Influence on CSM and Other General Comments 5 Drainage Ditches 3 surface water and sediment locations along the length of the unlined drainage ditch and at its outfall Near surface soil samples important because release would have been to the surface Groundwater impacts may be in areas other than downgradient groundwater 6 Storm-water Outfalls 1 surface water/sediment sample at the outfall itself Near surface soil samples important because release would have been to the surface Movement of PFASs via surface water may be in 7 Former Septic System 3 soil boring/wells in association with former or abandoned-in- place structures identified Near surface soil samples not needed because source is subsurface Groundwater impacts more likely as a result of subsurface leakage ОВМ Off-Base Migration A minimum of one well will be monitored at the base boundary to evaluate off-base migration.
-Total number of wells are dependent upon the number and aerial extent of PRLs as well as the groundwater flow direction (i.e. is there more than one direction of groundwater flow).
+CSM Category PRL Type General Sampling Approach PRL Type Influence on CSM 4 Open Pervious Surfaces - including Grassy Fire Training Areas, Dry Detention Basins, and Dry Storm-water Drainage Basins Good accessibility - sample can be collected within release area Near surface soil samples important because release would have been to the surface Groundwater impacts more likely as a result of surface water runoff 5 Drainage Ditches 3 surface water and sediment locations along the length of the unlined drainage ditch and at its outfall Good accessibility Near surface soil samples important because release would have been to the surface Groundwater impacts may be in areas other than downgradient groundwater 6 Storm-water Outfalls 1 soil boring and well immediately downgradient of the storm-water outfall, and 1 surface water/sediment sample at the outfall itself, or as recommended by the PA Good accessibility Near surface soil samples important because release would have been to the surface Groundwater impacts may be in areas other than downgradient groundwater 7 Former Septic System 3 soil boring/wells in association with former or abandoned-in- place structures identified Accessibility may be limited Near surface soil samples not needed because source is subsurface Groundwater impacts more likely as a result of subsurface leakage ОВМ Off-Base Migration A minimum of 2 wells per installation to be installed at the base boundary in the downgradient direction of groundwater flow. • Total number of wells are dependent upon the number and aerial extent of PRLs as well as the groundwater flow direction (i.e. is there more than one direction of groundwater flow)?